laborin/picojsx/readme.md

 # PicoJSX: Guide and Documentation
 [![Node.js CI for PicoJSX](https://github.com/laborin/picojsx/actions/workflows/node-ci.yml/badge.svg)](https://github.com/laborin/picojsx/actions/workflows/node-ci.yml)

-PicoJSX is a lightweight frontend library inspired by Nano JSX, designed for creating user interfaces using JSX or direct calls to the `h` (hyperscript) function.
-It offers a component model with state, lifecycle methods, an optional global store with `localStorage` persistence, and automatic/manual UI update management.
+PicoJSX is a lightweight frontend library with a minimal virtual DOM implementation, designed for creating user interfaces using JSX or direct calls to the `h` (hyperscript) function.
+It offers a component model with state, lifecycle methods, an optional global store with `localStorage` persistence, and efficient automatic UI updates through inteligent diffing and patching.

-**Version:** 1.1.0
+**Version:** 2.0.0

 ## Key Features